deepandas11/Python-ADS/README.md

-# Algorithms and Data Structure using Python
+# Algorithms and Data Structures using Python

 #### Tutorials and self referential material